 By Esha Shah

-To be honest, we are all brought up playing various games as kids and we only move away from those healthy habits after we grow up.
+To be honest, we are all brought up playing various games as kids.
+We only move away from those healthy habits after we grow up.
 I have been playing tennis all my life and I love the game.
 But I didn’t really gym with a purpose before.
-I lost a tonne of weight living and walking around my university which was in the little, hilly county of Durham, which was very close to Scotland and as a result, very cold.
+I lost a tonne of weight living and walking around my university which was in the little, hilly county of Durham.
+It was very close to Scotland and as a result, very cold.

 I got back to India and began running, a little at a time.
 To my surprise, I took to running since I enjoyed it and it seemed to soothe the restless energy in me.
 So I ran and I got skinny, and I assumed I was fit and strong because I played tennis and ran.
 And then I moved to Pune.